zuozhenggh/learning-library/solutions-library/ebs-extend/data-safe/data-safe.md

 In this lab, you will:
 * Enable Data Safe on your tenancy
 * Set up a private endpoint for Data Safe
-* Create a Data Safe user on the target datbase with the correct permissions
+* Create a Data Safe user on the target database with the correct permissions
 * Add the database as a target to the Data Safe console
 * Monitor the target database on the Data Safe Console